Rita Ora will 'never forget' performing in hometown of Tirana

 Rita Ora will "never forget" performing in Tirana.

-The 31-year-old pop star - who is originally from Kosovo geographically but is of Albanian descent - counts the capital city of Albania as home and took to the stage on Tuesday (06.07.22) in Skederbej Square after she was awarded the Naim Frashëri order by the President of Albania, Mr Bajram Begaj.
+The 31-year-old pop star - who is originally from Kosovo geographically but is of Albanian descent - counts the capital city of Albania as home and took to the stage on Tuesday (06.07.22) in Skederbej Square after she was awarded the Naim Frashëri order by the President of Albania, Mr Bajram Begaj for her services to art and culture.

 She said: "There are some things in life you never forget, this trip will be one of them.
 Today has been an unreal day.
 I had the great honour of being awarded the Naim Frashëri order by the President of Albania, Mr Bajram Begaj.
 This is something awarded to Albanians and foreign citizens for their valuable works and activities in science, art and culture.
 Thank you so much from the bottom of my heart."